-However, there are questions arising as more people turn to a lesser-known cannabinoid – delta-8-THC.
+However, questions are arising as more people turn to a lesser-known cannabinoid – delta-8-THC.
 So what is delta-8?
 Should you use it?

 The Basics – What Is Delta-8-THC?

 The cannabis plant contains more than 500 compounds, a hundred plus of which are cannabinoids.
-Cannabinoids are the naturally occurring chemical compounds in cannabis that are responsible for a big part of its effects.
+Cannabinoids are the naturally occurring chemical compounds in cannabis responsible for a big part of its effects.

 These can be grouped into two – major and minor cannabinoids.
-The major cannabinoids include delta-9-THC, which is what most people think of at the mention of “THC” and Cannabidiol, also known as CBD.
+The major cannabinoids include delta-9-THC, which most people think of at the mention of “THC” and Cannabidiol, also known as CBD.

 Then there are the minor cannabinoids, which delta-8-THC is a part of.
-These occur at very low concentrations naturally that it can be hard to extract them using standard extraction methods.
+These occur at deficient concentrations naturally that it can be hard to extract them using standard extraction methods.

 Delta-8-tetrahydrocannabinol or delta-8-THC is an analog of delta-9-THC that is found in the hemp plant.
 However, it occurs in low concentrations, usually less than 1% naturally.

 Like its more famous sibling – delta-9-THC, delta-8-THC also has psychoactive effects, meaning it will get you high, albeit to a lesser extent than delta-9-THC.